-User action S Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not undertake activities that are not illegal but are classed as Accessing inappropriate material/activities online in a school setting including pornography, gambling, drugs.
-(Informed by the school's filtering practices and/or AUAs) Х unacceptable in Promotion of any kind of discrimination Х school policies: school policies: Using school systems to run a private business Х Using systems, applications, websites or other mechanisms that bypass the filtering/monitoring or other safeguards employed by the school Х Infringing copyright Х Unfair usage (downloading/uploading large files that hinders others in their use of the internet) Х Any other information which may be offensive to others or breaches the integrity of the ethos of the school or brings the school into disrepute Х
+User action S Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not undertake Accessing inappropriate material/activities online in a school setting including pornography, activities that are gambling, drugs.
+(Informed by the school's Χ not illegal but are classed as filtering practices and/or AUAs) unacceptable in Promotion of any kind of discrimination Χ school policies: Using school systems to run a private business Х Using systems, applications, websites or other mechanisms that bypass the filtering/monitoring or other safeguards employed by the school Х Infringing copyright X Unfair usage (downloading/uploading large files that hinders others in their use of the internet) Х Any other information which may be offensive to others or breaches the integrity of the ethos of the school or brings the school into disrepute Х

-Sta Staff and other adults Learners
+Sta ff and o ther adul ts Learne rs

 Consideration should be given for the following activities when undertaken for non-educational purposes: Schools may wish to add further activities to this list.
-Not allowed Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times staff permission/awa reness
+Notallowed Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission/awa

 Online gaming

 Online shopping/commerce

 File sharing

 Social media

 Messaging/chat

 Entertainment streaming e.g. Netflix, Disney+

 Use of video broadcasting, e.g. YouTube, Twitch, TikTok

 Mobile phones may be brought to school

 Use of mobile phones for learning at school

-Use of mobile phones in social time at school (children not present) Taking photos on mobile phones/cameras Use of other personal devices, e.g. tablets, gaming devices Use of personal e-mail in school, or on school network/wi-fi Use of school e-mail for personal e-mails
+Use of mobile phones in social time at school (children not present) Taking photos on mobile phones/cameras Use of smart watches Use of other personal devices, e.g. tablets, gaming devices Use of personal e-mail in school, or on school network/wi-fi Use of school e-mail for personal e-mails

-- when communicating in a professional capacity, staff should ensure that the technologies they use are officially sanctioned by the school. - any digital communication between staff and parents/carers (e-mail, social media, learning platform, etc.) must be professional in tone and content using school email addresses. - staff should be expected to follow good practice when using personal social media regarding their own professional reputation and that of the school and its community - users should immediately report to a nominated person in accordance with the school policy the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
+- when communicating in a professional capacity, staff should ensure that the technologies they use are officially sanctioned by the school. - any digital communication between staff and parents/carers (e-mail, social media, learning platform, etc.) must be professional in tone and content using school email addresses. - staff should be expected to follow good practice when using personal social media regarding their own professional reputation and that of the school and its community - users should immediately report to a nominated person in accordance with the school policy the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Smart watches can be used in school for the purpose of telling the time.
+Other features should not be used or disabled.